xapn/fizz-buzz/README.md

 Notice that the variation rules are applied according to the FizzBuzz order: Fizz at first, Buzz after.
 Also notice that each time a condition is satisfied the matching word is repeated.
 If you will not, as playing at 7Boom, you can specify it: `fizzBuzz.wordsOnlyOnce().whenNumberHasFactors().whenNumberContainsDigits().of(55)` returns "Buzz" only, instead of "BuzzBuzz".
 On the contrary, if you wish a word was repeated as many times as a condition is true, you can also specify it: `fizzBuzz.wordsNTimes().whenNumberHasFactors().whenNumberContainsDigits().of(55)` returns "BuzzBuzzBuzz".

-### Custom words
+### Playing with custom words

-You can specify your own custom words, each associated to one number.
+You can specify your own custom words, each associated to one property.
 For example: `fizzBuzz.word("Foo", 3).word("Bar", 5).of(3, 5, 15)` returns "Foo Bar FooBar".

+### Playing with custom predicates

+You can specify your own custom predicates, to be applied to any numbers: a given number is replaced with a word if the provided predicate is satisfied.
+Such a predicate checks if a property is applicable to a value.
+You have to define your predicate by using a Java 8 lambda that returns a boolean: `(value, property) -> { /* TODO: return a boolean */ }`.
+For example: `fizzBuzz.word("Even", 2).whenNumberSatisfies((value, property) -> value % property == 0).from(1).to(4)` returns "1 Even 3 Even".
+More sophisticated predicate implementations are allowed, like digital sequences, thresholds based on arithmetical calculations, etc.

 ## More customizations